 The construction of Interstate 94 (I-94) is an example of environmental racism in Minnesota's transportation system.
 The final route for the highway bisected the Rondo Neighborhood, a historically Black neighborhood in Saint Paul.
-Freeway construction displaced many BIPOC resulting in the loss of homes and businesses.
-People living near I-94 have since been exposed to increased light, noise and air pollution.
+Freeway construction displaced many BIPOC resulting in the loss of homes and businesses.2 Since the construction of the freeway, people living near I-94 were exposed to increased light, noise and air pollution.

 According to the Minnesota Pollution Control Agency, 91% of BIPOC Minnesotans are exposed to higher levels of air pollution than the state average.
 This is due in part to a higher portion of BIPOC living near major roads like I-94.
-The impacts of transportation on BIPOC do not end with air pollution, but extend to other aspects of human, economic, social and environmental health.
-These disproportionate impacts are examples of environmental racism.
+The impacts of transportation on BIPOC do not end with air pollution, but extend to other aspects of human, economic, social and environmental health.3 These disproportionate impacts are examples of environmental racism.
 Environmental justice seeks to right the wrongs created by environmentally racist policies and practices.

-The Oxford Dictionary defines environmental racism as "Intentional or unintentional racial discrimination in environmental policy-making, enforcement of regulations and laws, and targeting of communities for the disposal of toxic waste and siting of polluting industries."
-Advancing environmental justice requires acknowledging past harm from environmentally racist policies and actions.
+The Oxford Dictionary defines environmental racism as "Intentional or unintentional racial discrimination in environmental policy-making, enforcement of regulations and laws, and targeting of communities for the disposal of toxic waste and siting of polluting industries."4 Advancing environmental justice requires acknowledging past harm from environmentally racist policies and actions.